 Scenic vistas.

-Other elements deemed appropriate to ensure that the provisions of Section 19.10.010 are met.
+Other elements deemed appropriate to ensure that the provisions of Chapter 19.38 are met.

-Except as otherwise specifically provided in this Title no single-family dwelling shall exceed the following height:

-Thirty feet on property where the slope of the original ground surface exceeds fifteen percent, or the property is located in the hillside protection zone.
-The slope shall be determined using a line drawn from the highest point of elevation to the lowest point of elevation on the perimeter of a box which encircles the foundation line of the single-family dwelling.
-Said box shall extend for a distance of fifteen feet or to the property line, whichever is less, around the foundation line of the single-family dwelling.
-The elevation shall be determined using a certified topographic survey with a maximum contour interval of two feet.

-Thirty-five feet on other properties.

-No single-family dwelling structure shall contain less than one story.

-19.60.160 Maximum Density

-In the C-V zone, the maximum density for residential dwelling units, except single- family dwellings, shall be as follows: FM-10 Zone shall be 10 dwelling units or 20 guestrooms per net developable acre FM-20 Zone shall be 20 dwelling units or 40 guestrooms per net developable acre

-19.60.170 Off-Street Parking
+19.32.170 Off-Street Parking

 In the C-V zone, for conditional uses the planning commission shall determine the number of parking spaces required.
 For permitted uses, the planning and development services division director shall determine the number of parking spaces required.
-However, the minimum requirements of Chapter 19.80 shall be provided, except that for hotels and resort hotels, one-half parking space shall be provided for each guestroom.
-The planning commission may modify the requirements of Sections 19.80.060 through 19.80.120.
+However, the minimum requirements of Chapter 19.48 shall be provided, except that for hotels and resort hotels, one-half parking space shall be provided for each guestroom.
+The planning commission may modify the requirements of Sections 19.48.060 through 19.48.700.